sozialhelden/a11yscore-frontend/content/en/faqs/contribute.md

 ### Tell others

-Change requires collective effort.
-Tell your friends, family, and colleagues about the a11y-Score and encourage them to join in.
-Only together can we create a truly inclusive world.
+Change requires collective effort:

+- Tell your friends, family, and colleagues about the a11y-Score.
+- Encourage those around you to get involved too: for example, work together to add wheelchair-accessible locations to [Wheelmap.org](https://wheelmap.org).
+- Make your city or local transportation authority [aware of our work](https://www.sozialhelden.de/topics/digitalisierung).
+- If you are reading this text on GitHub, give the GitHub project a star.

+Together, we can create a truly inclusive world and break down barriers on a large scale.